data-lessons/library-openrefine/setup.md

 * [OpenRefine News (monthly round up of new blog posts, tutorials and other information)](http://openrefine.org/blog.html)

 ### Downloading the data
 You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file.
 Make a note of the location you save the file.
+If you want to work on the extra exercise, you need to download [UCSD_Guardian.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/UCSD_Guardian.csv) as well.

 [template]: {{ site.workshop_repo }}